 How do healing frequencies help reduce stress and promote relaxation?

 Healing frequencies are thought to work by soothing the body's stress-response systems.
-For instance, tones like 528 Hz are said to help reduce cortisol levels - a hormone linked to stress - while activating the parasympathetic nervous system.
-This system promotes relaxation and fosters a sense of calm.
+Tones like 528 Hz are said to help reduce cortisol levels while activating the parasympathetic nervous system.
 These frequencies may also influence brainwave patterns, enhancing alpha and theta waves, which are tied to meditative states and lower anxiety levels.

 What's the difference between Solfeggio frequencies and other healing frequencies?